 We extracted carbon from the five quartz aliquots using the Tulane University Carbon Extraction and Graphitization System (TU-CEGS) following the method of Goehring et al. (2019).
-Quartz is step-heated in the presence of a lithium metaborate (LiBO2) flux and a high-purity O2 atmosphere, first at 500 °C for 30 min, then at 1100 °C for 3 h.
+Quartz is step-heated in the presence of a lithium metaborate (LiBO2) flux and a high-purity O2 atmosphere, first at 500 °C for 30 minutes, then at 1100 °C for three hours.
 The former step is to remove any adsorbed atmospheric CO2 and combust any carbon derived from sample handling.
-Released

-Table 1.
-Aliquot information and qu tched in 1 % HF/HNO 3 or 1 % HF. ıartz isolatio on procedures.
-V Whilst on the shake sr table, samples were etched in 5 % HF/HNO $3$ or 5 % HF.
-Whilst in the ultrasonic bath, samples Sample ID Aliquot number Days on shaker table Days in ultrasonic bath Total Notes 16-UT-004-QUA-NOFROTH - 4 2 9 No froth flotation, etched with HF/HNO3 16-UT-004-QUA-NORM 2 2 2 4 Froth flotation, etched with HF/HNO 3 in shaker table and ultrasonic bath 16-UT-004-QUA-HFONLY 3 2 2 4 Froth flotation, etched with HF in shaker table and ultrasonic bath 16-UT-004-QUA-NOSTABLE1 4 0 2 7 Froth flotation, etched with HF/HNO 3 in ultrasonic bath 16-UT-004-OUA-NOSTABLE12 S 0 7 0 Froth flotation. etched with HF in ultrasonic bath carbon species from the latter 1100 °C step are oxidised to form CO2 via secondary hot-quartz-bed oxidation.
+Released carbon species from the latter 1100 °C step are oxidised to form CO2 via secondary hot-quartz-bed oxidation.
 This is followed by cryogenic collection and purification of the CO2.
-Sample yields are measured manometrically (Table 2), and samples are diluted with 14C-free CO2.
-A small aliquot of CO_2 is collected for $\delta^{13}C$ analysis, and the remaining CO_2 is graphitised using H2 reduction over an Fe catalyst (e.g. Southon, 2007).
-Cathodes containing the graphite were sent to the Woods Hole National Ocean Sciences Accelerator Mass Spectrometry (NOSAMS) to measure ${}^{14}C/{}^{13}C$ isotope ratios (Table 2) relative to the NIST SRM4990c Oxalic Acid II primary standard.
+Sample yields are measured manometrically (Table 2), and samples are diluted with 14 C-free CO2.
+A small aliquot of CO2 is collected for δ^{13} C analysis, and the remaining CO2 is graphitised using H2 reduction over an Fe catalyst (e.g. Southon, 2007).
+Cathodes containing the graphite were sent to the Woods Hole National Ocean Sciences Accelerator Mass Spectrometry (NOSAMS) to measure 14C/13C isotope ratios (Table 2) relative to NIST SRM4990c Oxalic Acid II primary standard.
 The primary standard was produced in the same graphite reactors used for the unknowns, ensuring full internal normalisation.
 Stable carbon isotope ratios were measured at the UC-Davis Stable Isotope Facility (Table 2).
-Repeat measurements of the CRONUS-A interlaboratory comparison standard (Jull et al., 2015) and other samples using the TU-CEGS show that the reproducibility of in situ 14C measurements is approximately 6% (Goehring et al., 2019).
-We therefore present our 14C concentrations with a conservative 6% uncertainty as this exceeds the reported analytical uncertainty for all of our 14C measurements.
-Typical total analytical uncertainties are 1.5 % to 2.5 %.
-Blank corrections as a percentage of the total 14C atoms in each sample range from 13.5 % to 17.0 % (Table 2).
-We also measured the carbon isotope ratio of laurylamine to both identify the presence of a modern carbon source for our laurylamine and to permit a mass balance calculation to quantify the amount of laurylamine left behind after the frothing and etching process.
+Repeat measurements of the CRONUS-A interlaboratory comparison standard (Jull et al., 2015) and other samples using the TU-CEGS show that the reproducibility of in situ 14C measurements is approximately 6 % (Goehring et al., 2019).
+We therefore present our 14C concentrations with a conservative 6 % uncertainty as this exceeds the reported analytical uncertainty for all of our 14C measurements.
+Typical total analytical uncertainties are 1.5 to 2.5 %.
+Blank corrections as a percentage of the total 14C atoms in each sample range from 13.5 to 17.0 % (Table 2).

+We also measured the carbon isotope ratio of laurylamine to both identify the presence of a modern carbon source for our laurylamine, and to permit a mass balance calculation to quantify the amount of laurylamine left behind after the frothing and etching process.
 We extracted carbon from 1.9 mg of laurylamine using the TU-CEGS.
 We used the process regularly used in our laboratory to extract carbon from oxalic acid.
-This was appropriate given the similarity of the decomposition temperatures of oxalic acid (~ 189 °C) and laurylamine ($\sim 178 \,^{\circ}$ C).
-We combusted the sample at 150 $^{\circ}$ C for 10 min in ~ 0.2 MPa (or ~ 2 atm) of ultrahigh-purity O2, after which the temperature was increased to 500 °C to ensure complete combustion.
+This was appropriate given the similarity of the decomposition temperatures of oxalic acid (\sim 189 °C) and laurylamine (\sim 178 °C).
+We combusted the sample at 150 °C for ten minutes in \sim 0.2 MPa (or \sim 2 atm) of ultra-high purity O2, after which the temperature was increased to 500 °C to ensure complete combustion.
 The resulting CO2 was then cryogenically collected and purified, followed by catalytic reduction via H2 to graphite.
-As with the five quartz aliquots, the cathode was sent to NOSAMS to measure the ${}^{14}C/{}^{13}C$ isotope ratio relative to the NIST SRM4990c Oxalic Acid II primary standard.
+As with the five quartz aliquots, the cathode was sent to NOSAMS to measure the 14 C/ 13 C isotope ratio relative to NIST SRM4990c Oxalic Acid II primary standard.